wcm-io-devops/conga-ansible-plugin/src/site/markdown/extensions.md

 </plugin>
 ```

+The implementation supports both the "INI-style" inventory format as shown above, as well as JSON-style inventories as [documented here][ansible-inventory-developing].

 ### Reading variables from Ansible Vault files

 _**Please note:** You need to install the [Java Cryptography Extension (JCE) Unlimited Strength policy files][jce-policy] from Oracle, because Ansible uses 256 bit keys to handle encryption and decryption of the vault files._